New kids on the block prize homeownership, aspire for larger homes and more amenities

 Similarly, a third of Gen Z – many of whom have yet to graduate from high school – also see college debt as a major barrier towards homeownership, with nearly one third worrying about saving enough for a down payment.
 Coming of age in a relatively healthy housing market, only a few Gen Zers consider increasing home prices as the top hurdle towards homeownership (4%), while a third view credit scores, economic factors or job insecurity as the main barrier.

 By comparison, 21% of Gen Xers see credit scores as the biggest hurdle towards homeownership, and a third named rising home prices and the economy the #1 roadblock.
 Student debt is a deciding factor for only 7% of Gen X respondents.
+It’s also notable that worries about keeping up with high property tax costs, especially in pricey states like New York, did not make the list of major concerns for either generation.

 Gen Z to become serious housing market competition for Millennials